elijahkin/chess/README.md

 * Consider avenues of improvement for `MinimaxAgent`: iterative deepening, transposition tables, random optimal move selection
 * Implement `RandomAgent`, which selects uniformly from the set of possible moves.
 * Design a tournament and ELO system to have many agents compete against each other.
-* Implement other games: tic-tac-toe, dots and boxes, 2048, blackjack, and poker.
+* Implement other games: dots and boxes, 2048, blackjack, and poker.
 * Consider whether declaring a `namespace tourney` would be appropriate
 * Address any reported clang-tidy issues.
 Judicious use of `// NOLINT` is permissible.
 * Continuously rewrite code to make it as self-documenting as possible.
 Resort to comments sparingly.
 Ensure that "the function" is the implicit subject of all comments and that proper punctuation is used.